Finance & Control

 The Group’s tailored coursework at the executive PhD level allows students to undertake policy analysis and comprehend the nuances of multi-level interaction between government, business and society in the national and international environment.
 The Group’s executive PhD programme aims to develop leaders for tomorrow who can address the increasing complexity of issues of public policy and management by interweaving concepts and tools from various social science disciplines.

-For this current Academic Year 2025-26, the application will be accepted for the following four groups.
+For this current Academic Year 2026-2027, the application will be accepted for the following seven groups.